-I’m skimming these topics; humanity has barely scratched their surface and forgotten what little it knew about them in the past.
+I’m barely skimming these topics; humanity has only scratched their surface and forgotten what little it knew about them in the past.
 Future Learners will study them in depth.
 There is a fantastic potential here for scientific breakthroughs that could eclipse our discoveries up to now: vaccines for our cultural complaints and shortcuts across our technological labyrinths.

 Other researchers have studied morphic fields that bathe living tissue in auras like those captured by Kirlian photography.
 Morphic fields may explain the strange way germ plasma achieves unlikely symmetry and blueprint speciation.